nasa/cumulus/docs/workflow_tasks/lzards_backup.md

 ## Deployment

 The LZARDS backup task is not automatically deployed with Cumulus.
-Rather, in order to deploy the task through module, you must specify a `lzards_launchpad_passphrase` in your terraform variables.
+Rather, in order to deploy the task through the Cumulus module, you must specify a `lzards_launchpad_passphrase` in your terraform variables.
 Additionally, ensure that you are passing that variable by ensuring that the Cumulus module has the following input value configuration:

 ```
 lzards_launchpad_passphrase  = var.<launchpad_passphrase_variable_name>